 A filling station may be open at any time.

-[Section 14 inserted by No. 47 of 2006 s.
+[Section 14 inserted: No. 47 of 2006 s.
 11.]

 14A.
 Goods that can be sold at filling stations

 (1) A person who operates a filling station is not, at any time outside the trading hours referred to in section 12(1) if the filling station is not in the metropolitan area or section 12(3) if the filling station is in the metropolitan area, to sell or allow to be sold at the filling station any thing that is not —